faizaladin/Neural-Net-Image-Driving/README.md

-# Neural Network Image Based Driving
+# Neural Network Image Based Driving Data Collection

 ## About
 This repository trains a model on various maps in the CARLA simulator to return steering controls given an image.
-The model is able to train on a single weather condition and apply zero shot learning to other weather conditions.
+The model can then be used for data collection to collect trajectories where the car stays in its lane, commits a line violation, or collides with objects depending on the weather condition.

 https://github.com/user-attachments/assets/eab35d29-fe0e-4749-b411-324592de2abf